The 10 best AI app builders in 2026 (Tested & reviewed)

 - Enterprise: $39/user/month with compliance and security features

-Find the best AI app builder that fits your needs
+Choose the right AI app builder for your business

 The best AI app builders can save your team hours by turning ideas into tangible outputs fast.
 But not all of them are built to last beyond a quick prototype or demo.
 The challenge is finding a platform that balances AI speed and accuracy with the security, integrations, and workflows your business needs.

-If you’re ready to move past simple prototypes, Softr gives you both: AI to instantly generate apps quickly and the business features and customization you need (user management, permissions, and data security) to actually use them for your operations.
+If you’re ready to move past simple prototypes, Softr gives you both AI to generate apps quickly and the features required (user management, permissions, and data security) to actually use them for your operations.

 Frequently asked questions